 The Age of the Push Notification

-Push notifications are a highly sophisticated, versatile, and customizable method of communicating your brand message.
-Perfectly tailored for the digital age, push notifications are bite-sized and instantaneous.
-They can be augmented with rich media, GIFs, video clips, and deep links direct users to a specific page in-app.
-Unlike public ads, push notifications are seen only by those users who have downloaded your mobile app.
-They can be timed to go out at the moment that they are most likely to have an effect.
+Push notifications are a highly sophisticated, versatile, and customizable way to communicate your brand message.
+Perfect for the digital age, push notifications are bite-sized and instantaneous.
+You can augment them with rich media, GIFs, video clips, and deep links direct users to a specific page in-app.
+Unlike public ads, only those users who have downloaded your mobile app receive push notifications.
+And you can time notifications to go out at the moment that they are most likely to have an effect.

-Most people would be lost without their smartphones, so it stands to reason that sending messages directly to their phone are the best way to get their attention.
+Most people wouldn’t know what to do without their smartphones.
+So it stands to reason that the best way to get their attention is with messages sent directly to their phone.
 The social media marketing industry has long been exploited by click farms and other profiteers.
 Push notifications are a simple, straightforward means of boosting and analyzing customer engagement.

 Traditional push notification platforms involve data silos and cloud servers who process customer data and send out push tokens.
 But OpenBack’s patent-pending SDK gives you the option to cut out all third parties.
 Our default setting utilizes edge computing and machine learning to leverage device-side data, meaning customer data stays securely on their own device.